PaulKinlan/paul.kinlan.me/content/2005-10-31-re-regex-101-exercise-s2-verify-a-string-is-a.markdown

 ---
-slug: re-regex-101-exercise-s2-verify-a-string-is-a
 date: 2005-10-31

-title: "RE: Regex 101 Exercise S2 - Verify a string is a hex number"
 published: true
+slug: re-regex-101-exercise-s2-verify-a-string-is-a
+summary: This blog post discusses a regex exercise to verify if a string is a hexadecimal number.
+The proposed solution is `^[A-Fa-f0-9]*$`, which matches any combination of hexadecimal digits (0-9 and a-f, case-insensitive).
+The author acknowledges that this regex allows starting a number with 0, which might not be desirable.
+tags:
+- regex
+- hexadecimal
+- validation
+- string
+- exercise
+- regular expressions
+title: 'RE: Regex 101 Exercise S2 - Verify a string is a hex number'

 ---
 Eric Gunnerson Ask a Question about a simple question about Regular Expressions: <blockquote>
 <p>Welcome to week #2 of our class.
 This is a simple one:</p>